 Marry someone who gets you completely.
 My husband took one bite of this soup and immediately said, “I love you.”
 This dude gets me.
 That being said, this is really damn good soup, but I won’t be offended if you aren’t adventuresome enough to try a tripe soup.
 It can completely be made without the tripe, but if you are adventuresome, tripe is a really fun offal cut, and truly unctuous.

-I love to watch travel food documentary style shows like anything by Anthony Bourdain.
-There happen to be quite a few Anthony Bourdain series on Netflix and on Amazon Instant Video, and I have been binge watching them all lately.
+I love to watch travel food documentary-style shows like anything by Anthony Bourdain.
+There happen to be quite a few Anthony Bourdain series on Netflix and on Amazon Instant Video, and I have been binge-watching them all lately.
 I’m not sure how I am just finding out about the “Mind of a Chef” series, but I think it is especially fantastic.

-On the first season, Chef David Chang of Momofuku is followed, and every episode he is shown making several dishes.
-There is a scene where they make an insane amount of stock, and he makes his with roasted pork neck and back bones… So I had to try that myself.
+In the first season, Chef David Chang of Momofuku is followed, and every episode he is shown making several dishes.
+There is a scene where they make an insane amount of stock, and he makes his with roasted pork neck and backbones… So I had to try that myself.
 I already have a great recipe for Roasted Pork Trotter Stock, so I essentially made this batch the same way as that one, but I roasted these glorious neck bones (that I picked up at the Asian Market near me) for about an hour at 425.

-This past weekend, in between binge watching sessions of “Mind of a Chef,” my husband and I ventured out of our apartment and stopped in at one of our favorite coffee houses in Norfolk, VA.
+This past weekend, in between binge-watching sessions of “Mind of a Chef,” my husband and I ventured out of our apartment and stopped in at one of our favorite coffee houses in Norfolk, VA.
 We were both feeling a little peckish, but not that hungry.
 I wasn’t even going to order anything until I saw scrawled on the chalkboard menu “Anthony Bourdain’s Tripe, Pig’s Ear, and Blood Sausage Soup.”
-I looked at my husband, and he was already thinking what I was thinking, “Let’s split a bowl.”
-Neither of us had actually eaten tripe, pig’s ear or blood sausage before, but they were all things we had seen numerous times on his shows, and we both were game to try it.
+I looked at my husband, and he was already thinking about what I was thinking, “Let’s split a bowl.”
+Neither of us had actually eaten tripe, pig’s ear, or blood sausage before, but they were all things we had seen numerous times on his shows, and we both were game to try it.

 The soup was pretty delicious, especially the offal (not awful!) parts, and I really enjoyed the tripe.
 It was so tender, and I knew I wanted to try making it myself.
 I perused the internet researching all the different types of tripe soups and stews, and I decided first that I wanted to go Eastern European for a few reasons.
 Firstly, I already had some delicious local smoked Polish sausages in my freezer, so that would go great.
 Secondly, I LOVE paprika to distraction, and the Hungarian and Czech versions both have paprika.
-Some versions had tomato, some had cream, but I honestly don’t think any had potatoes, so my addition of the potatoes wasn’t super authentic, however I think the potatoes are delicious with the sausage.
+Some versions had tomato, some hand cream, but I honestly don’t think any had potatoes, so my addition of the potatoes wasn’t super authentic, however, I think the potatoes are delicious with the sausage.

 From start to finish this soup took me two days (I include making the stock in that time), albeit I wasn’t slaving over the stove that whole time.
 Soup that makes your significant other immediately profess their undying love for you takes a while to truly develop the flavor the best, so have some patience with this one – it is worth it!
 And if you must, omit the tripe if you just can’t stomach it (pun intended), and this will be a delicious sausage soup nonetheless.